ljvmiranda921/ljvmiranda921.github.io/research/index.md

 <!-- The following are the research themes I am interested in, along with some representative publications. -->

-_Keywords: data-centric AI, multilinguality, resources & evaluation_
+_Keywords: data-centric NLP, multilinguality, resources & evaluation_

 - [Polyglot Teachers: Evaluating Models for Multilingual Synthetic Data Generation]()
   <br>_Preprint '26_